mdekermadec/ezdb/README.md

 ```php
 $db->auto_get_found_rows = true;
 $total = $db->GetAffectedRows();
 ```
-- EzDB can automaticelly set SQL_CALC_FOUND_ROWS in each SQL query so that you can findout how much entry are found in your query:
+- EzDB can automatically set SQL_CALC_FOUND_ROWS in each SQL query so that you can findout how much entry are found in your query:
 ```php
 $db->auto_get_found_rows = true;
 ```